wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/security.rst

 - `lynis <https://cisofy.com/lynis/>`_ - a battle-tested security tool for systems running Linux, macOS, or Unix-based operating system
 - `trivy <https://github.com/knqyf263/trivy>`_ - a simple and comprehensive vulnerability scanner for containers

-But, even after all you attempts to secure your application, it **won't be 100% safe**.
+But, even after all your attempts to secure your application, it **won't be 100% safe**.
 Do not fall into this false feeling of security.